Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Directional mollification of polygonal chains

-We proceed now to obtain an exact formula as well as an upper bound on the curvature of the three-point-two-segment case, as has been done in \cite[Equation 8]{gonzalezcalvin2025efficientgenerationsmoothpaths}.
-Having an upper bound on the curvature related to the parameter $\ep > 0$, plays a crucial role in path planning, industrial robotics or CNC machining.
-Indeed, when the maximum curvature is limited by the machine dynamics, by choosing an appropriate $\ep >0$, we can ensure that the path fits its dynamics, while still having a smooth curve with all the aforementioned properties of \cref{sec:Mollifiers} and \cref{sec:NewMollification}.
-The following proposition presents such an analytical, easy-to-compute, upper bound. \begin{proposition} Let $f$ be the three-points-two-segments, curve defined in \cref{def:ThreePointTwoSegmentCurve}, and let $\bar{f}$ be its extension.
-Let $\varphi \in \DD(\R)$ be a mollifier, and let $\ep > 0$.
-If we define $\bar{s} := \frac{\dotProduct{\PP_2-\PP_1}{\PP_2}}{||\PP_2-\PP_1||_2^2}$, where $\PP_2 = P_2-P_1$ and $\PP_1 = P_1-P_0$, then it holds that the absolute value of the curvature $\kappa : \R \to \R$ of the directional mollification of $\bar{f}$, $\FF_ {\ep}$, that is,
+We proceed now to obtain an exact formula as well as an upper bound on the curvature for the directionally mollified polygonal chain.
+Having an upper bound on the curvature related to the parameter $\ep > 0$ plays a crucial role in geometric design, path planning, industrial robotics or CNC machining.
+Indeed, when some system limits the maximum curvature dynamics, by choosing an appropriate $\ep >0$ we can ensure that the curve fits its dynamics, while still having a smooth curve with all the aforementioned properties of Sections \ref{sec:Mollifiers}, \ref{sec:NewMollification}, \ref{subsec:VertexPreservation} and \ref{subsec:LocalConvexityLengthPolygonalChains}.